65 Worked Examples: Anatomy, Regulations & Structures

 ICAO Chapter 14 discusses stringent noise limits to regulate aircraft noise emissions and takes effect after December 31, 2020, for all new subsonic jet and propeller-driven aircraft, called Stage 5 by the FAA: https://www.federalregister.gov/documents/2017/10/04/2017-21092/stage-5-airplane-noise-standards.
 Could you explain why there is such an emphasis today on continuing to reduce aircraft noise?

-• According to the ICAO, aircraft noise is considered the most significant cause of adverse community reactions related to the operation and expansion of airports.
+• According to the ICAO, aircraft noise is considered the most significant cause of adverse community reactions related to airport operation and expansion.
 This issue persists even though the Stage 4 standard, adopted in 2006, has already reduced the Effective Perceived Noise Level (EPNdB) from the previous noise standards.
 The new Stage 5 standard requires a cumulative reduction of 7 EPNdB relative to the Stage 4 standard.

 • The first aircraft to be certified under the new noise standard was the De Havilland Canada Dash 8-400 turboprop aircraft, which underwent recertification tests to meet the latest noise standards of Chapter 14.
-The Dash 8-400 aircraft is the first turboprop aircraft to achieve this certification.
 According to EASA, about one-third of newer aircraft currently flying have already met the Stage 5 noise standard requirements.
 However, all new aircraft produced after 2020 will be held to these higher noise standards.

 Worked Example #5

 The FAA plays a crucial role in commercial space transportation.
-Do some research on the internet, and discuss the FAA’s role and what they do regarding regulations that apply to commercial space flight activities.
+Do some research on the Internet, and discuss the FAA’s role and what it does regarding regulations that apply to commercial space flight activities.

-• You can read about the role of the FAA in commercial space activities here: https://www.faa.gov/space/.
+• You can read about the FAA’s role in commercial space activities here: https://www.faa.gov/space/.
 The Office of Commercial Space Transportation (FAA/AST) regulates and oversees commercial space launches in the United States.

-• The FAA/AST’s mission is to ensure the safety of the public, property, and the national security and foreign policy interests of the United States during commercial launches or reentry activities.
-The FAA/AST’s regulatory authority over commercial space transportation is limited to ensuring compliance with international obligations of the United States and protecting public health and safety, the safety of property, and national security and foreign policy interests of the United States.
+• The FAA/AST’s mission is to ensure the safety of the public, property, and the national security and foreign policy interests of the United States during commercial launches or re-entry activities.
+The FAA/AST’s regulatory authority over commercial space transportation is limited to ensuring compliance with the United States’ international obligations, health and safety, property safety, and protecting the public national security and foreign policy interests of the United States.

-• The FAA/AST also aims to encourage, facilitate, and promote commercial space launches by the private sector, recommend appropriate changes in federal statutes, treaties, regulations, policies, plans, and procedures, and facilitate the strengthening and expansion of the United States space transportation infrastructure.
+• The FAA/AST also aims to encourage, facilitate, and promote private-sector commercial space launches, recommend appropriate changes in federal statutes, treaties, regulations, policies, plans, and procedures, and strengthen and expand the United States’ space transportation infrastructure.

 Worked Example #6